Treason laws in the United States: Constitutional Definition

-Whisky Rebellion
+Whiskey Rebellion

-The Whiskey Rebellion' was a violent tax protest in the United States beginning in 1791 and ending in 1794 during the presidency of George Washington.
+The Whiskey Rebellion was a violent tax protest in the United States beginning in 1791 and ending in 1794 during the presidency of George Washington.
 The so-called "whiskey tax" was the first tax imposed on a domestic product by the newly formed federal government.
 The "whiskey tax" became law in 1791, and was intended to generate revenue to pay the war debt incurred during the American Revolutionary War.
 Farmers of the western frontier were accustomed to distilling their surplus rye, barley, wheat, corn, or fermented grain mixtures to make whiskey.
 These farmers resisted the tax.
 Throughout western Pennsylvania counties, protesters used violence and intimidation to prevent federal officials from collecting the tax.
 Resistance came to a climax in July 1794, when a US marshal arrived in western Pennsylvania to serve writs to distillers who had not paid the excise.
 The alarm was raised, and more than 500 armed men attacked the fortified home of tax inspector John Neville.
 Washington responded by sending peace commissioners to western Pennsylvania to negotiate with the rebels, while at the same time calling on governors to send a militia force to enforce the tax.
 Washington himself rode at the head of an army to suppress the insurgency, with 13,000 militiamen provided by the governors of Virginia, Maryland, New Jersey, and Pennsylvania.
 The leaders of the rebels all fled before the arrival of the army, and there was no confrontation.
 About 150 men were arrested, but only 20 held for trial in Philadelphia, and only two were convicted (eventually pardoned).

 Other accounts describe the indictment of 24 men for high treason.
 Most of the accused had eluded capture, so only ten men stood trial for treason in federal court.
 Of these, only Philip Wigle (Note: Sources show a variety of spellings for his surname, including Vigol and Wigal.) and John Mitchell were convicted.
 Wigle had beaten up a tax collector and burned his house; Mitchell was a simpleton who had been convinced by David Bradford to rob the U.S. mail.
 These, the only two convicted of treason and sentenced to death by hanging, were later pardoned by President Washington.
 Pennsylvania state courts were more successful in prosecuting lawbreakers, securing numerous convictions for assault and rioting.